joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 little bit of tightness in my chest for the first hour of the flight, but it may have been imagined.
 On my flight back I didn't experience any pain at all.

+{%
+  include image
+  name="sf.jpg"
+  caption="The view of San Francisco on my first flight after the pneumothorax."
+%}

 I still have trouble sleeping for an extended period of time on my left side, and the chest numbness, pain, and spasms are still present, though reduced.
 In principle I should be able to do any physical activity that I could do before,